July 30, 2011

 "Who knew Poland could be creepy?"

-What's it About?- The Shrine is yet another story about an over ambitious woman getting herself and her friends in a load of creepy trouble (e.g. The Tunnel, Blair Witch, etc...)
+The Shrine is yet another story about an over-ambitious woman getting herself and her friends into a shitload of creepy trouble (e.g. The Tunnel, Blair Witch, etc...)
 Carmen is a journalist who is tired of writing stories about bees.
 When her boss sends her on a trip to write yet another scathing expose' on bees, she instead takes off for Poland, to search for a missing backpacker.
 Of course she can't just go alone, so she brings along her trusty intern sidekick and her photographer boyfriend.

 "Come on guys, nothing could possibly go wrong if we go down here!"

 The missing backpacker was last seen near a creepy little town in the remote countryside of rural Poland (which looks a lot like Canada), and so Carmen decides to snoop around.
-It's not long before they meet a creepy kid and her blood covered dad, who shoo them off with angry Polish curses.
-Carmen has to get her story though, so she refuses to leave well enough alone, and begins snooping even more.
+It's not long before they meet a creepy kid and her blood-covered dad, who shoo them off with angry Polish curses.
+Carmen has to get her story though, and she refuses to leave well enough alone, so she begins snooping around even more.
 When the investigative trio finds an odd swirl of fog in the middle of the woods, they figure, "hey, let's see what's in the middle of this!"
-It turns out to be a great idea.
+That turns out to be a great idea.

 Completely normal.
 Completely natural.
 Nothing odd about this at all.